PagerDuty Component

 - Click Create Key.

-- Copy the provided API Key into the connection's configuration.
+- Copy the provided API Key for use in the connection configuration.

 | Input | Notes | Example |